-My research area is natural language processing.
-I build machine learning models and datasets to help computers understand human language.
+I am an assistant professor at the computer science department at UT-Austin.
+My research area is natural language processing -- I build machine learning models and datasets to help computers understand human language.
 Recently, I have focused on extracting and querying information from unstructured text and knowledgebases.
 Before UT-Austin, I spent a year at Google AI in NYC as a visiting faculty researcher.
-Prior to that, I was a Ph.D. student at UW, advised by Luke Zettlemoyer and Yejin Choi.
+Prior to that, I was a Ph.D. student at UW.

 Here are few broad areas that I am interested in at the moment.
-For more, please look at my publication page.
+To get a real sense of what I am up to, please look at my publication page.

 Question answering: How can we build efficient and robust methods for question answering?
 How can we exploit diverse sources of information?
 Can we provide faithful and/or useful rationale for model's predictions?
 How should we present answers?